-Only proposals for new projects are eligible under this mechanism.
+Only proposals for new projects or expansion of currently/previously funded projects focused on obesity control/healthy living or survivor care are eligible under this mechanism.
 Eligible applications must include the delivery of services to nonmetropolitan (rural) and medically underserved counties in the state.
 These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services respectively.